Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

-Figure \ref{fig:parallax-gall} shows the parallaxes measured by \egdr{3} for sources were microlensing events were identified.
+Figure \ref{fig:parallax-gall} shows the parallaxes measured by \egdr{3} for sources where microlensing events were identified.
 We split the A and B samples into sources with reliable and unreliable astrometric measurements.
-We used RUWE parameter \citep{2021Lindegren} as an indicator for sources where the parallax value should not be trusted (other indicators include Astrometric Excess Noise from \gaia or astrometric fidelity from \citealt{2022Rybizki}).
-Most of the non-reliable parallax measurements are located in the densest parts of the Galactic Plane, in the Bulge.
-The negative parallaxes are also very common there because most sources are far and the precision of their parallaxes is not good enough due to crowding and a very low number of epochs, in \gdr{3} typically less than 30.
+We used the RUWE parameter \citep{2021Lindegren} as an indicator for sources where the parallax value should not be trusted (other indicators include Astrometric Excess Noise from \gaia or astrometric fidelity from \citealt{2022Rybizki}).
+Most of the non-reliable parallax measurements are located in the densest parts of the Galactic plane, in the bulge.
+The negative parallaxes are also very common there because most sources are at a relatively large distance and the precision of their parallaxes is insufficient because of crowding and a very low number of epochs, which in \gdr{3} is typically less than 30.

-Among 363~events there were 346, which sources had distances computed in \cite{2021Bailer-Jones} using \egdr{3} parallaxes.
-Within that sample, we selected those sources which had RUWE$<1.5$ and \texttt{parallax\_over\_error}$>1$ to guarantee the geometric parallax measurement was robust and the astrometry was not affected by any effects, like binarity \citep{2020Belokurov} or astrometric microlensing \citep{2000DominikSahu, 2002Belokurov, 2018Rybicki, 2018Kluter}.
+Among 363~events, there were 346 sources for which a distance was computed by \cite{2021Bailer-Jones} using \egdr{3} parallaxes.
+Within that sample, we selected those sources that had RUWE$<1.5$ and \texttt{parallax\_over\_error}$>1$ to guarantee the geometric parallax measurement was robust and the astrometry was not affected by any effects, such as binarity \citep{2020Belokurov} or astrometric microlensing \citep{2000DominikSahu, 2002Belokurov, 2018Rybicki, 2018Kluter}.

-However, in order to correctly utilise \gaia distances in application to microlensing events, one has to know the blending parameter in \gmag-band, \texttt{paczynski1\_fs\_g}.
-It informs on the amount of light which is magnified in a microlensing event, with values close to 1 indicating no or very little additional constant light.
-The extra light might originate from a not associated star or, most naturally, from the lens itself.
-In the most dense stellar regions towards the Bulge, the blend is likely to be a random star, not related to the event, located within the resolution of the instrument.
-In turn, in the less crowded Galactic Plane Disk region, it can be quite safely assumed that the blended light comes from the lens.
+However, in order to correctly utilise \gaia distances in applications to microlensing events, the blending parameter in \gmag-band, \texttt{paczynski1\_fs\_g}, is required.
+This parameter informs us about the amount of light that is magnified in a microlensing event, with values close to 1 indicating no or very little additional constant light.
+The extra light might originate from an unassociated star or, most naturally, from the lens itself.
+In the densest stellar regions of the Galaxy, towards the bulge, the blend is likely to be a random star unrelated to the event and located within the resolution of the instrument.
+In turn, in the less crowded Galactic plane disc region, it can be quite safely assumed that the blended light comes from the lens.